epicexcelsior/resource-webhooks/resources/SERVER_INFO.md

 You can support the server by boosting, which gives you an exclusive %SERVER_BOOSTER_ROLE% role, an evolving profile badge, and a place at the top of the member list!
 Additionally, boosters get nearly all the permissions up to the %FROSTY_ROLE% role.
 _ _
-There are 2 ways to boost the server:
+There are two ways to boost the server:
 • Using the free boosts that come with a Discord Nitro subscription
 • Buying boosts separately
 _ _